vegaprotocol/documentation/versioned_docs/version-v0.47.0/node-operators/network-restarts.md

 checkpoint/file"
 ```

-Once this is done, you will need to monitor the network to make sure all delegation are recovered properly by the end of the bootstraping period.
+Once this is done, you will need to monitor the network to make sure all delegation are recovered properly by the end of the bootstrapping period.

 ### Deprecated
 The Ethereum event forwarder is no longer required.
 This should be removed from your infrastructure and not started.
 This service has been re-written and is now integrated in the Vega core node.